 Mac shortcuts are given in italics on this sheet.
-For ALL steps, press the ESCAPE key (ESC) on the computer's keyboard before and after every action.
+For ALL steps in Sibelius, we recommend pressing the ESCAPE key (ESC) on the computer's keyboard before and after every action.

-- 1. Worksheet Creator: Sibelius has created 1700 predefined worksheets, as well as many blank examples you can use: go to File>Worksheet Creator, or choose this on initial splash screen.
+- Worksheet Creator: Sibelius has created 1700 predefined worksheets, as well as many blank examples you can use: go to File>Worksheet Creator, or choose this on initial splash screen.
 Please also watch the tutorial video on this important subject.
-The hints below are chiefly for how to change the layout of an existing score so that it looks like a worksheet, or however you want it to look. - 2.
-Worksheet templates: when you use the Worksheet Creator in Sibelius, there are blank worksheet templates already laid out and available: follow the steps in the wizard, and you have a huge range of choices. - 3.
-To create a worksheet from scratch, use the Worksheet creator, which has many templates and layouts to choose from, or start a new score and choose "Treble Staff" from the manuscript paper list that appears. - 4.
-Add extra measures (Control-B or Command-B).
-You can turn off measure numbers entirely in your score by typing Control-Shift E (Command-Shift E), finding the bar numbers tab, and choosing "no bar numbers". - 5.
-You can also turn off all the barlines by typing Control-Shift E (Command-Shift E), choosing the barlines tab, and selecting a different kind of barline.
-You can hide individual barlines in your score by clicking on a barline (so it goes blue), going to the Create menu in Sibelius, and choosing Barline>Invisible. - 6.
-Scales & arpeggios can all be created by choosing Plug-ins>Other>Scales and Arpeggios.
-You can also create your own scales using unusual time signatures in your score, which would later be deleted.
+The hints below are chiefly for how to change the layout of an existing score so that it looks like a worksheet, or however you want it to look. - Worksheet templates: when you use the Worksheet Creator in Sibelius, there are blank worksheet templates already laid out and available: follow the steps in the wizard, and you have a huge range of choices. - To create a worksheet from scratch, use the Worksheet creator, which has many templates and layouts to choose from, or start a new score and choose "Treble Staff" from the manuscript paper list that appears. - Add extra measures (Control + B or Command + B).
+You can turn off measure numbers entirely in your score by typing Control + Shift + E (Command + Shift + E), finding the bar numbers tab, and choosing "no bar numbers". - You can also turn off all the barlines by typing Control + Shift + E (Command + Shift + E), choosing the barlines tab, and selecting a different kind of barline.
+You can hide individual barlines in your score by clicking on a barline (so it goes blue), going to the Create menu in Sibelius, and choosing Barline>Invisible. - Scales & arpeggios can all be created by choosing Plug-ins>Other>Scales and Arpeggios.
+At times, though, you may wish to create unusual time signatures in your score, and then delete them.
 For example, type t, choose 32/4 as your time signature, and place this in measure 1 of the score with your mouse.
 Then enter a whole note scale by choosing whole notes on the keypad, and typing, clicking or playing them in.
-There should be one wide measure with a scale of C major. - 7.
-To force a system break at the end of measure one, select the barline at the end of that measure with your mouse, then type Enter (Return) to force a break. - 8.
-If you want measure two to be in a different key (and you don't want a cautionary key signature at the end of measure 1), type k, choose G major, but also check the box at the bottom of the key signature dialog box that says HIDE.
+There should be one wide measure with a scale of C major. - 7 To force a system break at the end of measure one, select the barline at the end of that measure with your mouse, then type Enter (Return) to force a break. - If you want measure two to be in a different key (and you don't want a cautionary key signature at the end of measure 1), type k, choose G major, but also check the box at the bottom of the key signature dialog box that says HIDE.
 This will hide the warning key signature that might normally appear.
 Click OK and click on the second measure of the score.
-You can then go on and add different scales and key signatures in each measure (system) on the page. - 9.
-To delete the original time signature (see step 6), select it (it turns purple) and type delete.
+You can then go on and add different scales and key signatures in each measure (system) on the page. - To delete the original time signature (see step 6), select it (it turns purple) and type delete.
 Sibelius will ask whether you want the bars rewritten.
-Click NO. - 10.
-Further down the sheet, on some empty staffs, type t, choose 4/4 time, and add it into the score; we'll use this for the rest of this worksheet.
+Click NO. - Further down the sheet, on some empty staffs, type t, choose 4/4 time, and add it into the score; we'll use this for the rest of this worksheet.